DavSanchez/hematria/hematria-gui/README.md

-# Monomer starter application
+# Hematria GUI

-Starter application for the Monomer library, including:
+Built from the starter application for the Monomer library, which includes:

 - Dependencies
 - Model and events type
 - Event handler
 - UI builder

-For more information, check https://github.com/fjvallarino/monomer.
+For more information, check <https://github.com/fjvallarino/monomer>.